 Throughout my travels around the United States., I gained new perspectives, a hunger for adventure, and a new-found interest in exploring my home state.
-During numerous trips around the coasts of Connecticut, I realized this was a special place.
+During numerous trips around the coastal region of Connecticut, I realized this was a special place.
 It includes three of my all-time favorite subjects for photography: woods, beautiful autumn foliage, and the coast.
 There are also plenty of historic locations that not only help tell Connecticut’s story, but capture the state’s beauty as well!

 Having embarked on several road trips around the U.S. averaging eight to 14 hours, I consider everything in Connecticut relatively close.
 In our first journey, we head north, toward Essex, a small town with a vast history.
 Once you step foot in the town, you will be transported back to the 1800s.
 Everything is in walking distance except the steam engine train station, which is a short drive away.
 I would recommend visiting during the fall if possible and carrying a standard zoom lens (24-70mm) You can cover most of the sights in an hour or so.
 Don’t worry, though; there’s more to see nearby!